Welcome to our travel and photography blog!

 qui suis-je ?

-My return to France at the end of 2013 was difficult for me and I found it hard to stay in France permanently.
-I re-expatriated for 2 years to the island of Mayotte, again for work.
-This time I also had the opportunity to discover the Reunion Island as well as Madagascar (many times), and the African continent for the first time, with two trips: Mozambique and Tanzania, for a photo safari.
+Returning to France at the end of 2013 was difficult for me, and I found it hard to imagine settling there permanently.
+I moved abroad again for two years, back to the island of Mayotte, once again for work.
+This time, I also had the opportunity to discover Réunion Island, return to Madagascar several times, and visit the African continent for the first time, with two trips: Mozambique and Tanzania, including a photo safari.

-I left the island of Mayotte definitively in 2015 to move to French Polynesia, where I currently live with my wife and my son.
-Another great adventure, which is allowing me to discover the tropical islands of French Polynesia, and also the Easter Island and New Zealand.
+I left Mayotte for good in 2015 to move to French Polynesia, where we lived for several years.
+That was another incredible adventure, allowing us to discover the tropical islands of French Polynesia, as well as Easter Island and New Zealand.
+We now live in Guadeloupe with our two children.

 What about Melanie?

-Where to start?
-To tell you the truth, my passion for travel started in Martinique Island with Sylvain.
-Despite my many school trips, I didn’t see the point before to spend so much money on souvenirs, on something immaterial… But upon returning from this trip, the revelation was there and I really started to enjoy traveling !
+Where should I start?
+To tell you the truth, my passion for travel began in Martinique with Sylvain.
+Despite going on several school trips, I didn’t really understand before then why people would spend so much money on something immaterial, on memories rather than objects… But when I came back from that trip, something clicked, and I truly started to enjoy traveling!

-However, I have always moved with my parents in France, especially when camping from places to places!
-Setting up, unpacking the tent, building huts with my cousins has always excited me!
+That said, I had always traveled around France with my parents, especially on camping trips from place to place!
+Setting up camp, unpacking the tent and building huts with my cousins had always been exciting to me!

-What I like about travelling, apart from exploring new landscapes, is really meeting people.
-Our two stays on Mayotte Island will remain in my heart for the rest of my life.
-Apart from a wonderful lagoon, I would remember especially the long hours of discussions with the Mahorais (people living there) during driving hours (oh yes I didn’t tell you but I was a driving school instructor!).
-On the island, there was no taboo and I really learned a lot from them it was a real exchange!
+What I love about traveling, beyond discovering new landscapes, is meeting people.
+Our two stays in Mayotte will always hold a special place in my heart.
+Beyond the wonderful lagoon, what I remember most are the long hours spent talking with Mahorais during driving lessons (oh yes, I forgot to tell you—I was a driving instructor!).
+On the island, there were no taboos, and I learned so much from them.
+It was a real exchange!

 My desire to discover new cultures was confirmed when I traveled to Southeast Asia.
-My best memories of this year spent on this part of the world will remain the encounters with people, the glances between us who said a lot…
+My best memories from that year in this part of the world are the encounters with people, the glances we exchanged that said so much…

-First of all, I’m the mother of a little Louis as chatty as his father… and that’s already a full-time job!
-In my professional life, I’m lost, and yes, I am like that, I don’t like monotony, I get tired quickly!
+First of all, I’m the mother of little Louis, who is just as chatty as his father… and that is already a full-time job!
+Professionally, I’m a little lost—and yes, that’s me: I don’t like monotony, and I get bored quickly!

-After studying business, animation in a recreational center, I joined my parents in the driving school environment (and yes, always this side of interaction).
-This job in Mayotte was exciting.
-Here in Tahiti, I am no longer attracted to it at all.
-So I decided to turn myself to a profession that is still going on everywhere: accounting.
-I’ve always heard that you can get a job anywhere with this.
-I am therefore starting to resume my studies in 2017 for a bachelor’s degree and the challenge is not easy, I must admit.
+After studying business, then working in activities and recreation, I joined my parents in the driving school world (yes, always that same need for interaction).
+That job in Mayotte was exciting.
+Here in Tahiti, I’m no longer drawn to it at all.
+So I decided to turn toward a profession that seems useful everywhere: accounting.
+I’ve always heard that you can find work anywhere with it.
+So in 2017, I started studying again for a bachelor’s degree, and I must admit, the challenge is not easy.

-In 2017, in collaboration with Sylvain, we decided to start this travel and photography blog to share our two mutual passions.
-I must therefore admit that it is not always easy to combine resuming studies and maintaining this blog.
-Because yes, here, it is mainly Sylvain who writes (because he likes it).
-Besides that, I totally invested myself in everything else.
-At the beginning of the blog, things were simple to manage, but as it is becoming more known, it now takes more time.
-I therefore take care of all the aspects (technical management, layout, photo processing, help with SEO, complete management of social networks and partnerships, etc.).
-Anyway, it’s almost a full-time job now!
+In 2017, together with Sylvain, we decided to start this travel and photography blog to share our two shared passions.
+I must admit that combining studies with running this blog is not always easy.
+Because yes, here, it is mainly Sylvain who writes (because he enjoys it).
+Besides that, I’m fully involved in everything else.
+At the beginning of the blog, things were simple to manage, but as it has become better known, it now takes much more time.
+I take care of all the other aspects: technical management, layout, photo editing, SEO support, social media, partnerships, and more.
+Basically, it is almost a full-time job now!

-Come on, enough talking, I let Sylvain resume writing to tell you the content of our blog!
+Come on, enough talking.
+I’ll let Sylvain take over again and tell you more about the content of our blog!

 Melanie